-Errol is currently working as a lecturer in management teaching on several undergraduate programmes including Managing Strategic Change, Developing Professional Impact and Contemporary Issues in Strategy and Entrepreneurship.
+Errol is currently working as a Senior Lecturer in the Management Department teaching on several undergraduate programmes including Managing Strategic Change, Developing Professional Impact and Contemporary Issues in Strategy and Entrepreneurship.
 Errol is both an Academic Mentor and a Business Research Project supervisor for dissertations students on the BA Business programmes.

 At the postgraduate level, Errol supervises Business Research Project for dissertations students on the MBA, E-MBA and MSc programmes.
 He also fulfils the role of providing mentoring support to MSc Business Management students.
 Errol is currently one of the module leaders for MSc Enterprise Context and Business Value which is part of your MSc Entrepreneurship postgraduate programme that offers an opportunity to understand the behaviours and thinking process of entrepreneurial individuals.